JoanValiente/Video-Player-Research/README.md

 FUNCTIONS
 We will have four esential functions.
--**OpenAVI, that opens the avi file and reads its stream data.
+-**OpenAVI**, that opens the avi file and reads its stream data.
--**Initialize, that calls OpenAVI with the path to the file (we will call this function whenever we want to play a video) -**GrabAVIFrame, that gets the frame data, makes a surface and a texture, and blit it.
+-**Initialize**, that calls OpenAVI with the path to the file (we will call this function whenever we want to play a video) -**GrabAVIFrame**, that gets the frame data, makes a surface and a texture, and blit it.
--**CloseAVI, that will free the memory we have used.
+-**CloseAVI**, that will free the memory we have used.